 If your friend or roommate goes to a lot of parties, you may wonder if they only go for the alcohol or if they’re just an outgoing person.

-If this person’s partying becomes excessive, they may be dealing with substance abuse.
+If this person’s partying becomes excessive, they may be dealing with substance use disorder.

 Some signs of excessive partying include: